 The picture below shows a wound that occurred after stepping on a needle, and instead of getting cured as expected, it deteriorated for several weeks and was very painful.

 The wound before a healing treatment

-After about half an hour, the pain disappeared and the woman could step on her feet and walk normally.
+After a one-hour healing treatment, the pain disappeared and the woman could step on her feet and walk normally.